From Y Professional to Financial Planner

 What am I doing in a typical week when not helping Y staff?

-You can find me golfing, reading, practicing Tai Chi, walking the dogs with my wife, and watching soccer highlights.
+You can find me attending to my board and committee duties with some Y organizations, golfing, reading, practicing Tai Chi, walking our dogs, or volunteering at the local soup kitchen with my wife, Jennifer.
+I also watch professional soccer highlights weekly.
 (Playing is on hiatus due to nagging injuries.)
-Any week is even better if we have time with one or all three of our adult daughters.
+Most importantly, any week is even better if we have time with one or all three of our adult daughters who live out of the area.

 What else am I passionate about?

 Outside of financial wellness, I enjoy planning a travel experience as much as the experience itself.
-We have visited over a dozen countries on four continents, and I have been to 48 states (Alaska and Montana are still to come!).
+We have visited over a dozen countries on four continents, and I have been to 49 states (just need to get to Alaska!).

 Anything interesting about me?